-By May 1 of each year, the parents need to meet and agree on summer activities that impact both parents' summer parenting time.
+By May 1 of each year, the parents need to discuss and agree in writing on summer activities that impact both parents' summer parenting time.
 Accommodations may need to be made so the child can participate in enrichment activities by adjusting the balance of available parenting time with both parents.
-If the parents fail to meet and agree by May 1, the parent(s) may only sign up the child(ren) in summer activities or enrichment that impact both parents if the parents agree in writing prior to the child being enrolled or accepted into the activity.
+If the parents fail to reach an agreement by May 1, the parent(s) may only sign up the child(ren) in summer activities or enrichment that impact both parents if the parents agree in writing prior to the child being enrolled or accepted into the activity.